QuanAnhHoang/Container-Port-Management/README.md

 ## Personal Contributions

-- Worked on fuel consumption calculation system adaptable to different vehicle and container types.
+### 1. Worked on fuel consumption calculation system adaptable to different vehicle and container types
+- In the Vehicle abstract class, implemented the calculateRequiredFuel method, which is then overridden in the Ship and Truck subclasses to provide specific fuel consumption calculations.
+- In the Ship class, implemented a constant FUEL_CONSUMPTION_RATE and used it in the calculateRequiredFuel method to calculate fuel consumption based on distance, total weight of containers, and the ship-specific consumption rate.
+- In the Truck class, created an enum TruckType with different fuel consumption rates for each type (BASIC, REEFER, TANKER).
+The calculateRequiredFuel method in this class uses these type-specific rates to calculate fuel consumption.
+- In the Container class, implemented a ContainerType enum with specific fuel consumption rates for both ships and trucks.
+The calculateFuelConsumption method in this class uses these rates to calculate fuel consumption based on the container type, weight, distance, and whether it's being transported by ship or truck.

-- Worked on distance calculation feature using the Haversine formula, enabling accurate fuel requirement estimations for trips between ports.
+### 2. Worked on distance calculation feature using the Haversine formula, enabling accurate fuel requirement estimations for trips between ports
+- In the Port class, implemented the calculateDistance method, which uses the Haversine formula to calculate the great-circle distance between two ports based on their latitude and longitude coordinates.
+- This method takes into account the Earth's radius and uses trigonometric functions to accurately calculate the distance between two points on a sphere (in this case, the Earth).
+- The distance calculation is used in the fuel consumption calculations in both the Ship and Truck classes, allowing for precise estimations of fuel requirements for trips between ports.

 ***